Self-Discipline – Vital In An Hour Of Self-Indulgence

 We are to avoid godless chatter (2:16).
 Have I ever stopped to figure up how many hours of my day are frittered away in small talk over the telephone, over the counter, over the fence?
 Fleeing the evil desire of youth, we are to pursue righteousness, faith, love and peace (2:22).
 That assignment is full-time work for most of us.
 We are to avoid foolish and stupid arguments (2:23).
 Arguing serves no good purpose; it seldom convinces.
 I should avoid it.

 The apostle, writing under divine inspiration, goes on to say that undisciplined living will be a sign of the last days (3:3).
 We need not look too far to be convinced that that time has arrived.
 A quick scan of the ads in the local paper or in any of the national magazines is clear evidence that we are motivated by pleasure, the love of luxury, the desire for easy living.

 Paul names the Scriptures as the great standard which Christians are to follow (3:16).
 The Scriptures are useful, he says, for teaching, rebuking, correcting and for training in righteousness.

-Then as an appropriate climax, Paul adds his personal testimony: "I have fought the good fight, I have finished the race, I have kept the faith" (4:7).
+Then as an appropriate climax, Paul adds his personal testimony: “I have fought the good fight, I have finished the race, I have kept the faith” (4:7).
 He had no doubt of the future.
-"Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day – and not only to me, but also to all who have longed for His appearing" (4:8).
+“Now there is in store for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day – and not to me only, but also to all who have longed for His appearing” (4:8).

 – From American Holiness Journal.